ShumailaAhmed/AI-Workshop/README.md

 img = Image.open(response.raw)
 plt.imshow(img)
 ```
-our image is quite diffrent from the images our model expects, so we will preporcess the image.
+our image is quite different from the images our model expects, so we will preprocess the image.

 ```
 img = PIL.ImageOps.invert(img) # invert the image